MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 # Services

-Previously we met the publish-subscribe communication model, as a recap let's see how did we define it in the beginning of this lesson:
+Previously we met the publish-subscribe communication model, as a recap let's see how we defined it in the beginning of this lesson:
-> Publish-subscribe models are asynchronous, one-to-many or many-to-many interaction where the publishers don't know how many publishers there are (if any).
+> Publish-subscribe models are asynchronous, one-to-many or many-to-many interactions where the publishers don't know how many subscribers there are (if any).
 Therefore publisher never expects any response or confirmation from the subscribers.

 Services are the opposite in many ways and are suitable for different use-cases:
 - Services are synchronous communications where a client sends a request to the server, the server processes the request and returns a response.